Today we are launching our new education quality assurance model

 - Working with others in the sector more closely, recognising our shared goal of improving the quality of professional education and training.
 We intend to receive and share information and intelligence about education and training provision with other bodies in a structured way

 - A survey of recent graduates, to consider how their training prepared them for practice.
-We will share insight from this exercise with education providers and others, to add a rick source of data and information when considering the quality of education in the sector
+We will share insight from this exercise with education providers and others, to add a rich source of data and information when considering the quality of education in the sector

 - Providers are incentivised to maintain and improve performance over time, and our reviews add value through an iterative and constructive approach